The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 The amount of time it takes for you to win approval depends on which level of appeal your claim must go through.
 For example, some applicants who have their claim approved after reconsideration may be approved within six months.
 Applicants who take their claim to the appeals council for review may experience a wait time of two years.
 Appealing to a Federal court may take more than a year after the appeals council.

 Inside the Social Security Disability Claim Review Approval Process

-Getting your SSD benefits claim approved by the SSA is a lengthy process full of questions: What goes on behind the scenes during the Social Security disability claims approval process?
+Getting the SSA to approve your SSD benefits claim is a lengthy process full of questions.
+What goes on behind the scenes during the Social Security disability claims approval process?
 How many people handle one application?
 How does the agency investigate a person’s work history and confirm his or her medical condition?
 These are common questions many who are thinking about applying for SSD benefits ask themselves and their attorneys.
 Most people don’t have an inside look at the claims approval process and may not realize a lot of work goes into examining each application.

 [UPDATE: We’ve produced an infographic about the disability claims process — what the steps are, how many people get approved at each step, and even how a disability lawyer can get you approved faster and for more money.
 See the disability application process, visualized, here.]